thomasdom/playground-dymnc91z/markdowns/3-comments/theory.md

 # Comments

 > “Don’t comment bad code—rewrite it.”
+>
-> —Brian W. Kernighan and P. J. Plaugher1
+> —Brian W. Kernighan and P. J. Plaugher

 ## Comments Do Not Make Up for Bad Code